Radhikagarg20/Digital-Payment-Clone/README.md

 # Digital-Payment-Clone

-# Payment App MERN

-This is a basic implementation of a **Payment App**, where users can transfer credits to their friends.
+This is a implementation of a **Payment App**, where users can transfer credits to their friends.
 Please note that this project does **not** support real money transactions.
 However, the credit transfer functionality is designed to simulate real money transfers for learning purposes.

 ---